german/redis_orm/README.md

 friend2.friends # => []
 ```

-As an exception if *:as* option for the association is provided the backlinks are not established.
+As an exception if *:as* option for the association is provided the backlinks aren't created.

 ### Polymorphic associations